 Our lab has expertise in the following topics and laboratory techniques:

-Affiliates may send 1-2 representatives to Stanford University to carry out collaborative research NTE 1 year.
+Affiliates may send 1-2 representatives to Stanford University as visiting scholars or visiting student researchers (see below for link to policy) to carry out collaborative research.
+Appointments do not exceed 1 year.

 For information on joining the consortium, please contact Prof. Kovscek.
 Please read the Stanford University Policies Affecting Industrial Affiliates Program Memberships here.

-SUETRI-A will from time to time use and develop open-source software, and it is the intention of SUETRI-A that any software will be released under an open source model, if SUETRI-A is legally able to do so.
+The SUETRI-A Program researchers will use and develop open-source software, and it is the intention of all SUETRI-A Program researchers that any software released will be released under an open-source model, such as BSD.
+The Program is open to all Stanford faculty who share this goal.